-The Lele are a small group of that belong to the Mande people cluster.
+The Lele are a small group of about 55,000 that belong to the Mande people cluster.
 They are related to the Maninka, also known as the Malinke people group, but speak a distinct language and have much in common with other forest peoples in the region.
 The most closely related people group in Guinea is the Kuranko, also one of the Mande peoples related to Maninka.
 Despite being a small group, the Lele speak roughly eight different dialects of the Lele language.
 They are located in Guinea, on the western coast of Africa.
 Most of their history is not recorded, because they pass down information by oral tradition.

 The Lele people are located in Upper and Middle Guinea to west and southwest of Kissidougou—encompassing an area from Massakoundou west to Yombiro and southwest to Seredou, south to Kongoté, northeast to Kassaadou, to Kassadou and northeast through Tangolto (Tankoloto on most maps), Kongola and Gbendikoro (Bendi Koro).
 Middle Guinea is filled with mountains, along with many rivers that run through them.
 This is where the Niger, Senegal and Gambia rivers begin, giving way to the prosperous farmlands surrounding them.
 Upper Guinea includes more savannas and plains than mountains.
 This is where most of the Lele are found, in smaller agricultural settlements in the river valleys.
 In the Lele culture, men are seen as the head of the lineage.
 Houses of men from the same clan are usually the ones in positions of authority in each village.
 The Lele do have a chief, but he does not have any political power.